-SMA is defined as a neuromuscular disease of the central nervous system (CNS) that results in the deterioration of motor function and strength over time, due to motor neuron loss, although the rate and severity vary.
-Watch to learn more about the causes and symptoms of SMA.3,5,6
+SMA is defined as a neuromuscular disease of the central nervous system (CNS) that results in the deterioration of motor function and strength over time, due to motor neuron loss, although the rate and severity vary.3,5,6

 Watch the video to learn about the clinical manifestations and cause of SMA.